LanselonX/project5-cs50/README.md

 - `leave_team` - the function is needed so that the user can exit the team, _the team leader cannot leave the team_

-- `assign_task` - allows to assign a selected team task to a user
+- `assign_task` - allows assigning a selected team task to a user

 - `create_team_task` - creates a team task, _only team members can create such tasks_